 Photo credit: Washington State Department of Ecology

 TRPC and Thurston County are collaborating to bring watershed science into local policies that protect the water quality of our creeks, rivers, lakes and Puget Sound.
 The projects listed below begin with interdisciplinary project teams of planners and engineers exploring the land cover, pollution levels, and other current conditions of Thurston County’s watersheds and the smaller basins within.
 The analyses help the project teams identify areas that are at highest risk from future development and areas that can benefit most from protection and restoration of ecological functions.
 The project teams then assess the effects of various future strategies, taking into account factors such as projected population, employment and transportation.

 Surveys and additional feedback from the watersheds’ residents help shape land-use recommendations — anything from adjusting cities’ urban growth area boundaries and zoning to creating new requirements and incentives for low-impact development, tree retention, and stream bank restoration.

 Each watershed is different, so there is no one-size-fits-all approach to management and protection.
 Local jurisdictions may choose which management strategies fit their community best.

 This project, which commenced in early 2015, and concluded in late 2016, focused on the Deschutes River Watershed, upstream from the Capitol Lake complex.
 The Deschutes River is a regionally important water body that suffers from ongoing pollution concerns and intense growth pressure that is likely to exacerbate those issues.
-The goal of this project is to reduce impacts to water quality and quantity from current and future residential development in the broader watershed by developing land use policy that directs growth away from areas with properly functioning ecological processes and lessens the impact on areas that do develop.
+The goal of this project was to reduce impacts to water quality and quantity from current and future residential development in the broader watershed by developing land use policy that directs growth away from areas with properly functioning ecological processes and lessens the impact on areas that do develop.

 Photo credit: Lydia Wagner, Washington State Department of Ecology